JackDaniells121/GusTeryt/README.md

 Registered users also have limits - per minute (60?)???

 ### How to get City X,Y? or population
-Work in progress ...but You can use
+Work in progress ...but this can help:

-- GUIK API to get coordinates of cities and then You must convert this coordinates using l4proj library.
+- GUGIK API to get coordinates of cities and then convert this coordinates using l4proj library.

 - How to get Geometry of Regions, Districts, Municipals: https://capap.gugik.gov.pl/cat/org/gugik/dane/jednostki-administracyjne-f5cnk Download one file containing multiple geojson entries identified by TerytId

 - How get Population ?
-You can use Another Teryt API BDL => https://api.stat.gov.pl/Home/BdlApi
+Use Another Teryt API BDL => https://api.stat.gov.pl/Home/BdlApi

 ## Minimal working example